bens6477/rock-paper-scissors-lizard-spock/README.md

 1. Once saved the link to the page will be provided above the ‘Source’ sub-section upon refreshing.
 1. The live link can be found here - https://bens6477.github.io/rock-paper-scissors-lizard-spock/

+### Cloning Repository
+You can clone this repository to view, edit and run the code.
+The steps to clone the repository are as follows:

+* Within the repository, navigate to the 'Code' drop-down menu, select 'HTTP' and copy the URL.
+* Open Git Bash from your IDE of choice.
+* Navigate the current working directory to your desired location.
+* To clone the repository, type <code>git clone</code> into the terminal followed by the repository URL, in this case <code>git clone https://github.com/bens6477/rock-paper-scissors-lizard-spock</code>.
+* Press 'Enter'.

 ## Credits
 ### Content
+* Providing explicit width and height dimension to images - adapted from [web.dev](https://web.dev/optimize-cls/?utm_source=lighthouse&utm_medium=devtools#images-without-dimensions/)
-* Embedding selection buttons within the attack options in the image adapted from [Stack Overflow](https://stackoverflow.com/questions/24435397/).
+* Embedding selection buttons within the attack options in the image -  adapted from [Stack Overflow](https://stackoverflow.com/questions/24435397/).
-* Creating a countdown feature before revealing the result adapted from [Carl Anderson](https://carlanderson.xyz/creating-timed-sequences-in-javascript-using-settimeout/).
+* Creating a countdown feature before revealing the result - adapted from [Carl Anderson](https://carlanderson.xyz/creating-timed-sequences-in-javascript-using-settimeout/).
-* Dynamically hiding elements from view during gameplay adapted from [Career Karma](https://careerkarma.com/blog/css-hide-element/).
+* Dynamically hiding elements from view during gameplay - adapted from [Career Karma](https://careerkarma.com/blog/css-hide-element/).
-* Functions running immediately when assigning event listeners adapted from [Stack Overflow](https://stackoverflow.com/questions/16310423/addeventlistener-calls-the-function-without-me-even-asking-it-to).
+* Functions running immediately when assigning event listeners - adapted from [Stack Overflow](https://stackoverflow.com/questions/16310423/addeventlistener-calls-the-function-without-me-even-asking-it-to).
-* Alerts disturbing the flow of events adapted from [Sweet Alert](https://sweetalert2.github.io/).
+* Alerts disturbing the flow of events - adapted from [Sweet Alert](https://sweetalert2.github.io/).
 * In-context code credits are provided in the [Bugs](#bugs) section.
 * All fonts were imported from [Google Fonts](https://fonts.google.com/specimen/Russo+One/).
 * The icons in the footer and game area were taken from [Font Awesome](https://fontawesome.com/v5.15/icons/).